Electrostatics/apbs-pdb2pqr/doc/_build/html/_sources/downloads.rst.txt

 =========

 If you prefer to download the software rather than use the APBS webserver, both APBS and PDB2PQR are also available for download to use in standalone mode.
-Users can either download binaries for their platform or compile the software from source (GitHub_)
+Users can either download binaries for their platform or compile the software from source.

 --------------
 APBS downloads